swl10/pyslet/doc/odatav2_sqlexample.rst

 on the :py:class:`~pyslet.odata2.sqlds.SQLiteEntityContainer` class.

 We don't need any customisations, this class does everything we need 'out of the box'.
-If you want to use a database other than SQLite you will need to create a new implementation of the generic :py:class:`~pyslet.odata2.sqlds.SQLEntityContainer`.
+Although we use SQLite by default, an implementation is also provided using the MySQLdb adaptor.
+If you want to use a database other than these you will need to create a new implementation of the generic :py:class:`~pyslet.odata2.sqlds.SQLEntityContainer`.
 See the reference documentation for :py:mod:`~pyslet.odata2.sqlds` for details on what is involved.
 You shouldn't have to change much!

 Step 1: Creating the Metadata Model
 -----------------------------------